Jersey Bulls F.C.: 2020–21 season

+2021 to present

+Jersey Bulls were promoted into the new Premier Division South for the 2021–22 season, finishing 4th.
+They improved to 3rd for the 2022–23 season.
+In the 2023-24 season they achieved 2nd place and entered the playoffs but were eliminated by AFC Croydon Athletic.

+On the night prior to the final match of the 2024–25 season, Jersey Bulls were deducted three points for fielding an ineligible player, this deduction seeing them move from first position to third.

+They went on to finish second in the league, eventually facing Fleet Town in a crucial play-off match.
+The game ended 1–1 after regular time, leading to a penalty shootout in which Jersey's goalkeeper, Euan Van De Vliet, delivered a standout performance by saving all three penalties, securing a 3–0 shootout victory and the Man Of The Match Award.

+On 28 May 2025, Jersey clinched promotion with a 2–1 victory over fifth-placed Cobham in the play-off final—a match originally scheduled to be played over a month earlier.
+Forward Lorne Bickley was among the goalscorers on the night, helping the side earn promotion to the Isthmian League South East Division for the 2025–26 season.

+This triumph also confirmed Jersey as the highest-ranked football team in the Channel Islands, following Guernsey FC’s relegation from the same division that year.

 Colours and badge

 In September 2018, the club announced their logo and kit, stating: "Our logo and proposed home kit, reflects our proud Jersey roots and the island's dairy heritage.
 Jersey may be most famous for its cows, but they'd be nowhere without the bulls.
 The bull is animated to show our passion for football, passion for Jersey and its community, and our desire to make this football club succeed.
 The kit and logo is red and white, obvious Jersey colours, and also includes a nod to the Jersey flag."

 The home kit is a white shirt with a red cross, resembling the Flag of Jersey, with red shorts and socks, whilst the away kit is a red shirt with white shorts and socks.
 In April 2020, The Bulls launched a competition to choose the third kit and the winning designed was announced on 1 May 2020 on their social media as a dark blue shirt with pink trim, based on the colours of their second biggest sponsor, Butterfield Bank.